 Baylor resurfaced with the Mets the next two seasons, serving as a bench coach and hitting instructor under Art Howe, while battling a diagnosis of multiple myeloma.
 When the Mets changed managers, Baylor moved to Seattle in 2005 to work with Mariners batters.
 In 2007 he worked part time as an analyst on Washington Nationals telecasts.
-After three years out of a major-league uniform, Baylor returned to the Rockies in 2009 as their hitting coach.
-In 2010, Baylor lived with his wife, Rebecca, a former flight attendant.
+After three years out of a major-league uniform, Baylor returned to the Rockies in 2009 as their hitting coach, before moving on to hold the same role with the Arizona Diamondbacks (2011-12).

 1 Jack Friedman, “For Don Baylor, Baseball Is a Hit or Be Hit Proposition,” People, August 24, 1987.

 2 Don Baylor, Nothing But The Truth: A Baseball Life (New York: St. Martins Press, 1990), 47.

 6 Detroit Free Press, March 4, 1980: 42.